kognise/obsidian-aviation/FAR/Volume 4/E Organization/0389 Fees and charges for special services.md

 ### §389.21   Payment of fees.

-\(a\) Except as provided in paragraph (b) of this section, any document for which a filing fee is required by §389.25 shall be paid for electronically at *http://www.pay.gov,* a secure government-wide collection portal, unless a waiver or modification of the filing fee has been requested and approved.
+\(a\) Except as provided in paragraph (b) of this section, any document for which a filing fee is required by [[Volume 4/E Organization/0389 Fees and charges for special services.md#§389.25   Schedule of processing fees.|§389.25]] shall be paid for electronically at *http://www.pay.gov,* a secure government-wide collection portal, unless a waiver or modification of the filing fee has been requested and approved.
 Payments can be made directly from a bank account or by credit/debit card.

 \(b\) Registration for all air taxi operators shall be accompanied by an 8 dollar (\$8) registration filing fee in the form of a check, draft, or postal money order payable to the U.S. Department of Transportation.